Abbeville: 16th century

 On 3 October 1514, Louis XII married Mary Tudor in Abbeville, the daughter of Henry VII of England.

-On 23 June 1517, Francis I came to Abbeville with the Queen and met Cardinal Wolsey, representing the King of England to form a league against Charles V. In 1523, the English finally fell alongside Charles V in the wars of Francis I and the city had to suffer many frequent requisitions.
+On 23 June 1517, Francis I came to Abbeville with the Queen and met Cardinal Wolsey, representing the King of England, to form a league against Charles V. In 1523, the English finally fell alongside Charles V in the wars of Francis I and the city had to suffer many frequent requisitions.
 That same year, an outbreak of plague ravaged Abbeville.
 A further epidemic of plague struck Abbeville in 1582.

 In 1531, Francis I performed a new tour in the city.
 The most serious blows to Abbeville were the series of English raids by the Duke of Suffolk on the sides of the estuary in 1544, after the fall of Boulogne and Montreuil.
 King Henry II was received in Abbeville in 1550.

-During the Wars of Religion, the governor, who was Protestant was massacred with his family, by the people.
+During the Wars of Religion, the Protestant governor was massacred with his family, by the people.
 In 1568, François Cocqueville, a Protestant leader of war, entered the Ponthieu with 3,000 soldiers.
 He plundered and sacked the Abbey of Dommartin, towns, churches and castles of Authie and Saint-Valery-sur-Somme region.
-Chased by the Marshal de Brissac, Cocqueville was captured with several of his own and they were beheaded on the marketplace of Abbeville.
+Chased by the Marshal de Brissac, Cocqueville was captured with several of his own and they were beheaded in the marketplace of Abbeville.

 The St. Bartholomew's Day massacre caused no casualties in Abbeville due to the moderation of Léonor d'Orléans, the Duke of Longueville and governor of Picardy.
 However, Abbeville had embraced the Catholic League and suffered from the Wars of Religion, and it was relieved when it was recognised, by Henry IV in April 1594, despite the clergy who persisted in its resistance.
 Following this, on 18 December 1594, the King of France Henry IV visited Abbeville.